Energy conversion theorems for some linear steady-states: Steady states without minimum entropy production

 \section{Steady states without minimum entropy production}

-Several phenomena in nature that are related to the transport of mass, charge and energy have been described with a good approximation in the linear regime \cite{Onsager31I, Onsager31II, Callen1, OdumPink55}.
-In general, the characteristic functions, that have been defined to study non-equilibrium processes in a variety of man-made and living systems, can be expressed in terms of sums of conjugate fluxes ($J_i$'s) and forces ($X_i$'s) \cite{Stucki80,CaplanEssig83,AriPaeAng08,AngSantCall95,SantAriAng97,Fronczak07,Volkenstein83}.
-Every $J_i$'s are the so-called thermodynamic fluxes, such as the strain rate, reaction speed, electrical current, rate of muscle contraction, etc. The $X_i$'s are defined as the thermodynamic forces, such as the stress tensor, reaction affinities, electrochemical potential muscle tension, etc.
+Several phenomena in nature that are related to the transport of mass, charge and energy have been described with a good approximation in the linear regime \cite{Onsager31I,Onsager31II,Callen1,OdumPink55}.
+In general, the characteristic functions, that have been defined to study non-equilibrium processes in a variety of man-made and living systems, can be expressed in terms of sums of conjugate fluxes ($J_{i}$'s) and forces ($X_{i}$'s) \cite{Stucki80,CaplanEssig83,AriPaeAng08,AngSantCall95,SantAriAng97,Fronczak07,Volkenstein83}.
+Every $J_{i}$'s are the so-called thermodynamic fluxes, such as the strain rate, reaction speed, electrical current, rate of muscle contraction, etc. The $X_{i}$'s are defined as the thermodynamic forces, such as the stress tensor, reaction affinities, electrochemical potential, muscle tension, etc.

-Most of the previous simple linear relations are well-known, for example, Ohm's Law for electrical current, Fick's Law for diffusion, Fourier Law for heat flow, etc. The main feature of these uncoupled processes is their apparent contribution to the increase of system's entropy and a decrease in its free energy, i.e, the associated fluxes with these processes are spontaneous.
-However, there are other cases, characterized by multiple interacting fluxes.
-This type of processes involve an energy transfer, which can be considered of two parts: the one associated with an entropy increase and the other one with a decrease of entropy \cite{AriPaeAng08,ValAri17,GonAri19,ValAri20}.
+Most of the previous simple linear relations are well-known, for example, Ohm's Law for electrical current, Fick's Law for diffusion, Fourier Law for heat flow, etc. The main feature of these uncoupled processes promoted by unconstrained forces, is their indisputable contribution to the increase of system’s entropy and a decrease in its free energy, i.e, the unconstrained and spontaneous fluxes emulate simple diffusive and non-interacting processes \cite{Sekimoto,SasaTasa06}.
+However, there are other cases, characterized by multiple interacting fluxes subjected to constrained forces.
+This type of phenomena involve energy conversion processes, which can be classified of two sets of fluxes: the one associated with an entropy increase (spontaneous) and the other one with a decrease of entropy (non-spontaneous) \cite{AriPaeAng08,ValAri17,GonAri19,ValAri20}.
 To illustrate it, we can take as an example the transport of an ion across a cell membrane, which may be influenced not only by its electrochemical gradient, but also by the influence of other gradient, such as a external pressure.

-In order to characterize a type of processes that occur in open thermodynamic systems is through the so-called steady states.
+In general to characterize a type of processes that occur in open thermodynamic systems is through the so-called steady states.
 These steady states are typical of systems whose processes are kept constant on time, so the entropy created by the steady flow is more relevant than the entropy transferred to the surroundings \cite{CaplanEssig83,SantAriAng97,DeGroot62,Prigogine67},